Avoid these 5 tourist traps to keep your Key West vacation relaxing and enjoyable

 There are five Key West tourist traps that we suggest you avoid (or, at least, enter with skepticism and awareness.)

-Solution: If you are looking for a souvenir t-shirt, avoid the shops with the zillion iron-ons and packed with trinkets.
-Instead, try the T-Shirt Factory on Simonton Street.
-They offer original designs, higher quality shirts, and reasonable prices.
+Our Suggestion: If you are looking for a souvenir t-shirt, avoid the shops with the zillion iron-ons and packed with trinkets.
+Instead, try COAST on Whitehead & Petronia Street.
+They offer original designs, higher quality shirts, and fair prices.

 Solution: Better to buy diamonds and emeralds from your reputable, hometown jeweler.